steveschnepp/blog.pwkf.org/_posts/2021-08-31-humble-beginnings-electronics.md

 author: Steve SCHNEPP
 ---

-## The Electronics Lab Box

 When I was this summer at my parents, I rediscovered a long-forgotten "electronics lab box".
 I was super glad, since it was that box that enabled me to get into electronics.
-Not the digital one with micro-controllers, but the old-school analogic one, with transistors, resistors & condensators.
+Not the digital kind with micro-controllers, but the old-school analogic one, with transistors, resistors & condensators.

+## The Electronics Lab Box

 The set itself is the French version of a Philips created one.
 There's actually a [full collection of those](http://norbert.old.no/kits/6000abc/).